HerrMotz/bachelor-thesis/publication/main.typ

 This "formalise as you go"-approach allows for maximal flexibility of the data model and proves advantageous e.g. in the digital humanities.
 Recently, historians, among others, started to use centralised RDF databases, allowing for collaboration on research questions and finding connections between the results from different researchers.
 A grand initiative called FactGrid#footnote[http://factgrid.de -- based out of Erfurt/Gotha/Jena] advertises the use of their public RDF database in the hope of creating synergy effects for future research.

 This directly leads to the relevance of this work: RDF databases can only be potently queried using a query language called SPARQL.
-Most researchers working in the human sciences, such as history, do not have a degree in computer science.
-Therefore the creation of SPARQL queries pose a challenge.
-Visual query helpers #todo[list them here] exist, but are limited in their query complexity #todo[quote].
-The aim of this work is to lay the groundwork for a visual query builder, which enables a previously unintroduced user to create maximally complex SPARQL queries using a visual interface.
-This work is heavily inspired by Olaf Simons @Simons_Blog_Entry_Graphic_query.
+Most historians will not find the time to study such arbitrary technicalities in-depth.
+Heavily inspired by Olaf Simons' comment on the allure of a visual query interface, we compared with other visual query helpers #todo[list them here] exist and found them to lack important features in the interaction with one of the most popular knowledge base platforms, such as Wikibase.
+Therefore, the aim of this work is to lay the groundwork for a visual query builder, which enables a previously unintroduced user to create complex SPARQL queries on Wikibase instances.

 /*
 Most factual knowledge can easily be written in terms of relations between individuals.